Prelude to the Russian invasion of Ukraine: Background

-Despite being recognized as an independent country since 1991, as a former USSR constituent republic, Ukraine was perceived by the leadership of Russia as part of its sphere of influence.
+Despite being recognised as an independent country since 1991, Ukraine continued to be perceived by Russian leadership as part of its sphere of influence due to its status as a former USSR constituent republic.
 In 2008, Russian President Vladimir Putin spoke out against Ukraine's membership in NATO.
 In 2009, Romanian analyst Iulian Chifu and his co-authors opined that in regard to Ukraine, Russia has pursued an updated version of the Brezhnev Doctrine, which dictates that the sovereignty of Ukraine cannot be larger than that of the Warsaw Pact's member states prior to the collapse of the Soviet sphere of influence during the late 1980s and early 1990s.
-This view is built upon the premise that Russia's actions to placate the West in the early 1990s should have been met with reciprocity from the West, without NATO expansion along Russia's border.
+In Putin's view, Russia's actions to placate the West in the early 1990s should have been met with reciprocity from the West, thus without NATO expansion along Russia's border.

-Following weeks of protests as part of the Euromaidan movement (2013–2014), pro-Russian Ukrainian President Viktor Yanukovych and the leaders of the Ukrainian parliamentary opposition on 21 February 2014 signed a settlement agreement that called for an early election.
-The following day, Yanukovych fled from Kyiv ahead of an impeachment vote that stripped him of his powers as president.
-Leaders of the Russian-speaking eastern regions of Ukraine declared continuing loyalty to Yanukovych, causing the 2014 pro-Russian unrest in Ukraine.
+Following months of Euromaidan protests, on 21 February 2014, pro-Russian Ukrainian President Viktor Yanukovych and parliamentary opposition leaders signed an agreement calling for an early election.
+The following day, Yanukovych fled Kyiv ahead of an impeachment vote that stripped him of his presidential authority.
+Leaders of the Russian-speaking eastern regions of Ukraine declared continued loyalty to Yanukovych, causing the 2014 pro-Russian unrest in the country.
 This unrest was fomented by Russia as part of a coordinated political and military campaign against Ukraine.
-Russia then invaded and subsequently annexed Crimea in March 2014, which was followed by the Donbas War, which started in April with the creation of the Russia-backed quasi-states of the Donetsk and Luhansk People's Republics.
+This was followed by Russia's invasion and subsequent annexation of Crimea in March 2014 and the beginning of the Donbas war in April, with the creation of the Russia-backed quasi-states of the Donetsk and Luhansk People's Republics.
 The Minsk agreements allowed the fighting to subside in Donbas, leaving separatists in control of about a third of the region.
 This stalemate led to the war being labelled a "frozen conflict".

-Since 2019, Russia issued over 650,000 internal Russian passports to Donbas residents, which was considered by the Ukrainian government as a step towards annexation of the region.
-On 14 September 2020, Ukrainian President Volodymyr Zelenskyy approved Ukraine's new National Security Strategy, "which provides for the development of the distinctive partnership with NATO with the aim of membership in NATO."
-On 24 March 2021, Zelenskyy signed Decree No. 117/2021 approving the "strategy of de-occupation and reintegration of the temporarily occupied territory of the Autonomous Republic of Crimea and the city of Sevastopol", complementing the activities of the Crimean Platform.